glosario is an open source glossary of terms used in data science

 Add glossary metadata and definitions to your favorite lessons.

 Why not just use Wikipedia?
 We expect that many glossary definitions will link to Wikipedia, but its articles are explanations, not definitions.
-(This is why we don’t support diagrams in glossary entries.)
+(This is why we do not support diagrams in glossary entries.)

 YAML is hard for people to edit—why not use something else for the glossary file?
 Because other formats are just as hard to edit (e.g., JSON) or make one-to-many relationships hard to express (e.g., CSV).